 There's nothing better than seeing your pup at their happiest, and there's no better way to remember them than in that state, as well.

 If your dog's vet agrees that certain people foods are okay for your dog to ingest, give your pup the tastiest, most decadent food possible.

-When my childhood dog, a nine-year-old Cocker Spaniel, was suffering from a myriad of ailments, she received steamed rice and steak every night for dinner.
+When my childhood dog, a nine-year-old Cocker Spaniel, was suffering from a myriad of ailments, we gave her steamed rice and steak every night for dinner.
 Some nights, her dinner was fancier than what the humans of the household were eating.

-As your vet which foods are appropriate and start making Fido gourmet meals.
+Ask your vet which foods are appropriate, and start making Fido gourmet meals.